ALTER TABLE¶

 Renames the specified table with a new identifier that is not currently used by any other tables in the schema.

-For more details about table identifiers, see Identifier requirements.
+For more information about table identifiers, see Identifier requirements.

 You can move the object to a different database and/or schema while optionally renaming the object.
 To do so, specify a qualified